HOW TO REOPEN A CLOSED OJCC CASE IN FLORIDA

 File your petition.

-Submit your completed petition along with all supporting materials via the e-JCC portal or by mailing them to the appropriate OJCC office.
-Make sure all forms are filled out completely and meet procedural requirements.
+Submit your completed petition for benefits (PFB) along with all supporting materials via the e-JCC portal or by mailing them to the appropriate OJCC office.
+Make sure all forms are signed filled out completely and meet procedural requirements.
 Filing errors or missing documents can result in processing delays or outright denial.

 Track your submission.